Kirdan/kirdan.github.io/API.md

 # g4s API Reference

-g4s - shortcut for **Graph for Sets**, it's a javascript library, based on [D3.js](https://d3js.org), that visualizes sets and intersections in an intuitive way, aimed for easy insights discovery.
+g4s - shortcut for **Graph for Sets**, is a javascript library, based on [D3.js](https://d3js.org), that visualizes sets and intersections in an intuitive way, aimed for easy insights discovery.

 * [Data Format](#data-format)
 * [Getting Started](#getting-started)